chu0802/SnD/README.md

 python -m scripts.train_and_eval --config_path configs/snd_config_4_gpus.yaml --pretrained_dataset fgvc-aircraft --dataset dtd --distributed --nproc_per_node 4
 ```

-The whole process of training and evaluation on a single training sequence using 4x V100 GPUs takes approximately **150 minutes** on our devices.

 #### Note

 - Our code has only been verified with 1 or 4 GPUs.